 A budget is formulated through a standard cost; cost is multiplied by estimates for the coming year to determine a total cost for labor and services.
 Budgets are used to identify the cost of services under reasonable conditions.
 Having accurate records of costs is necessary to determine whether or not the services are out of line and if so, where.

 Maintaining an HOA budget allows a board to closely control the financial operations within a community.
 To help minimize unexpected expenses, budgets use baselines and clearly define owner assessments.
 The budget also allows for continuity of maintaining the community’s quality and services.
-At the end of the day, the budget is essential in providing opportunities for the community to balances its needs and wants.
+At the end of the day, the budget is essential in providing opportunities for the community to balance its needs and wants.

-Some communities may operate with reserve funds and/or active investments, but all financial reports should be reviewed on a quarterly basis by paying special attending to details.
+Some communities may operate with reserve funds and/or active investments, but all financial reports should be reviewed on a quarterly basis by paying special attention to details.
 An HOA board may also request to review interim reports to determine the proper allocation of funds and financial balance.
 Preparing budgets for the next year should be done several months prior to the new fiscal year and it is recommended that proposed budgets should be approved at least 45 days prior to the beginning of the budget or fiscal year.

 Working with your HOA management company, you can determine the correct choices as they pertain to your community and allocations within your budget.